-Disinfecting your nail tools between uses is just as important as regularly cleaning your makeup brushes, and for the same reason bacteria.
-To keep your nails happy and infection-free, Dr. Prystowski advises washing metal tools with soap and water and then wiping with rubbing alcohol.
+Disinfecting your nail tools between uses is just as important as regularly cleaning your makeup brushes, and for the same reason - bacteria.
+To keep your nails happy and infection-free, Dr. Prystowski advises washing metal tools with soap and water and then wiping down with rubbing alcohol.
 And don't forget to regularly replace disposable tools like emery boards.
-There's no reason to continue using a tattered tool when it's so easy to rotate in a new one.
+There's no reason to continue using a tattered tool when it's so easy to rotate in a new one for a few bucks.